bonenfantb/Problem-182/README.md

 # Problem-182
 Problem 182 from Projecteuler.net

-The prompt for this problem (provided by Project Euler's Archives:
+The prompt for this problem (provided by Project Euler's Archives):

 ## RSA Encryption
 The RSA encryption is based on the following procedure: